khuldoon1994/fcmConditioningKhuldoon/examples/dynamics/README.md

 Sets up a two dimensional plate unter tension and solves the elastodynamic problem.

 ### exDynamicQuad2.m ###
-The two dimensional plate from exDynamicQuad, but with 2 elements.
+The two dimensional plate from exDynamicQuad discretized with 2 elements.

 ### exDynamicTruss2d.m ###
 Sets up a truss system which is loaded by a nodal force.